 Event planners interact with a wide variety of people on a daily basis, including C-suite executives, donors, brand sponsors, vendors, and, of course, event attendees.
 Strong people skills are key to ensuring that everything runs smoothly and everyone involved understands their role.

 The best event organisers have sharp written and verbal communication skills, conveying information with confidence, clarity, and respect.
 And they’re not only good at communicating their own vision — they’re also great listeners, taking extra care to understand their clients’ wants and needs.

-Event planning skill #3: Problem-solving
+Event management skill #3: Problem-solving